cthoyt/cthoyt.github.io/_posts/2025-08-04-ontology-text-embeddings.md

 ---

-The [Ontology Lookup Service (OLS)](https://www.ebi.ac.uk/ols4/) is now indexing dense embeddings for ontology terms that it constructs from term labels, synonyms, and descriptions using LLMs.
-I maintain a Python client library for the OLS (aptly named [`ols-client`](https://github.com/cthoyt/ols-client)) and was asked to implement a wrapper to the API endpoint that looks up those embeddings.
-This post is a demo of how to do that, and how I replicated the same embedding functionality with [PyOBO](https://github.com/biopragmatics/pyobo) to extend it to ontologies and databases not in OLS.
+The [Ontology Lookup Service (OLS)](https://www.ebi.ac.uk/ols4/) is now indexing dense embeddings for ontology terms constructed from term labels, synonyms, and descriptions using LLMs.
+I maintain a Python client library for the OLS ([`ols-client`](https://github.com/cthoyt/ols-client)) and was recently asked to implement a wrapper to the OLS's API endpoint that exposes these embeddings.
+This post is a demo of how to use that code, and how I replicated the same embedding functionality with [PyOBO](https://github.com/biopragmatics/pyobo) to arbitrarily extend it to ontologies and databases not in OLS.

 I've been [working on modeling clinical trials]({% post_url 2025-01-23-clinical-trials-data-modeling %}) in